Geurt Gijssen

 Geurt Gijssen (born 15 August 1934) is a Dutch chess International Arbiter (1979), FIDE Honorary Member (2013).

 Biography

-Geurt Gijssen was born in Germany, where his father worked for tobacco company, but after World War II the family returned to the Netherlands.
-He has lived in Nijmegen since 1952, where he worked as a mathematics teacher at a secondary school until retired in 1983.
+Geurt Gijssen was born in Germany, where his father worked for a tobacco company, but after World War II the family returned to the Netherlands.
+He has lived in Nijmegen since 1952, where he worked as a mathematics teacher at a secondary school until he retired in 1983.

 Geurt Gijssen was well known as a chess tournament referee.
 He has been the head referee of several Chess Olympiads (1998, 2000, 2002, 2006), as well as several matches and tournaments for World Chess Champion titles: